Sukiyaki: Etymology

 One theory for the origin of the name is that it derives from the words suki (鋤), which means spade, and yaki (焼き), which is the verb "to grill".
 During the Edo period (1603–1868), farmers used suki to cook things like fish and tofu.
 However, sukiyaki became a traditional Japanese dish during the Meiji era (1868–1912).
 Another theory is that the name comes from the word sukimi (剥き身), which means "thinly sliced meat".
+The spade derivation is doubted by some, who note that the name sukiyaki may not have entered Japanese until the Taishō era and that the dish was previously known as gyūnabe.

 History

 Buddhism was introduced to Japan during the Asuka period.

 At that time, killing animals was against Buddhist law.
 Also eating beef was prohibited since cattle were considered work animals.
 However, people could eat meat under some special circumstances, such as when they were sick, or at special events, like bōnenkai, the year-end drinking party.
 During the Edo period, eating game, such as boar and duck, was common and not forbidden.
 In the 1860s, when Japan opened its ports to foreign merchants, foreigners who came to Japan introduced the culture of eating meat and new cooking styles.
 Cows, milk, meat, and eggs became widely used, and sukiyaki was a popular way to serve them.
 At first, cattle were imported from neighboring countries like Korea and China as the demand for beef increased.
 Sukiyaki possibly originated and became popular in the Kansai region.
 Following the 1923 Great Kantō earthquake, many beef restaurants in Tokyo were closed and many people in Kantō temporarily moved to the Osaka area.
 While the people of Kantō were in Osaka, they got accustomed to the Kansai style of sukiyaki, and when they returned to Kantō, they introduced the Kansai sukiyaki style, where it has since become popular.
 Beef is the primary ingredient in today's sukiyaki.

 Sukiyaki became prominent in U.S. Japanese restaurants by the 1930s.
 In 1959, food writer for the New York Times Craig Claiborne wrote that the dish was among the four most requested recipes the newspaper had received over the previous year.
-It was among the four most requested recipes to the New York Times.

 In 1978 W.L.
 Taitte stated in Texas Monthly that sukiyaki was "the most famous but hardly the most characteristic Japanese dish."
 By the 1980s, in the U.S., sukiyaki was becoming obscure as sushi became more prominent.

-Trivia
+In popular culture

 The 1961 song "Ue wo Muite Arukō" was given the alternative title "Sukiyaki" so that it could be short and recognizably Japanese in English-speaking countries.
 Despite the title, the lyrics have no connection to sukiyaki.

 Swedish comedian and singer Povel Ramel wrote a song, the "Sukiyaki Syndrome", wherein the restaurant customer wants sukiyaki.
 There are a number of variations, each with a description so long that by the time he orders any of them, the restaurant has run out.